 Previous wins: 2

-Chances for 2018: When the Groups were drawn back in 2001 the bookies had Uruguay as 25/1 outsiders, the same odds given to Colombia.
+Chances for 2022: When the Groups were drawn the bookies had Uruguay as 25/1 outsiders, the same odds given to Colombia.
 Luis Suarez is still tearing it up for Barcelona, but he’s thirty-one now and there isn’t enough quality in the rest of the squad to see them cause the big teams any major issues.
 Edison Cavani will cause problems for defences, especially with Suarez buzzing around behind and alongside him, but two players aren’t enough to win the World Cup.

 Brief History: Alongside Italy, Germany are the joint-second most successful nation in World Cup history.
 Only Brazil can outstrip their four tournament wins, with no side in world football able to match their eight World Cup Final appearances.
 That’s fairly remarkable when you consider that the country was effectively split in half between 1952 and 1990.
 East Germany, the side that represented the German Democratic Republic, never quite enjoyed the same degree of success as West Germany.
 Along with Brazil, Argentina and France, Germany have won all of the FIFA World Cup, the FIFA Confederations Cup and the Olympic Football.
 They’re also the only nation to have won the World Cup in both the men’s and women’s game.